nelshenyong/login-register-html/README.md

 # login-register-html
-You can use this HTML code for your project it's free.
+You can use this HTML code for your project, it's free.

 • Follow me: